nick701/Cyber/Backdoor/README.md

     2. Bind the IP and port to create a socket
     3. Start listening
     4. Send and receive commands in an infinite loop

+    This file is meant to be run on the remote system (ie. target).

+- server.py

+    This file allows us to use the host system to run commands on the remote.

+It is important to note that the HOST and REMOTE_HOST on the server.py and back.py files respectively have to be the same and equal to the host system's IP (ie. the system running server.py).
+The PORT and REMOTE_PORT also have to be the same.